Titans Grip

 Best for: The person who regularly switches between Pilates and yoga and wants one app for both.

-Limitations: Pilates is just one category among many, so the depth of Pilates-specific programming and education is less than dedicated apps.
+Honest limitations: Pilates is just one category among many, so the depth of Pilates-specific programming and education is less than dedicated apps.
 No form analysis.
+The yoga content is the main draw, so Pilates feels like an add-on.

 What it does: Balanced Body is a major equipment manufacturer whose app provides guided workouts primarily for their reformers, towers, and chairs.
 It's a companion for apparatus owners.